asyncapi/community/README.md

 </p>

 ## 🤗 AsyncAPI meetings
 AsyncAPI hosts different meetings every week.
-They are focused on different topic, sometimes purely technical and sometimes about community building.
+Each meeting focuses on different topics; sometimes purely technical, community building, and more.
 Pick one and join us!
 [Learn more about our meetings.](https://www.asyncapi.com/community/meetings)

 To learn more about meetings setup and automation [read our FAQ](https://github.com/asyncapi/community/blob/master/MEETINGS_ORGANIZATION.md)